ASEAN Para Games: Logo

-The logo of the ASEAN Para Games depicting the ASEAN logo positioned in the center with the symbol of the 1994–2004 Paralympic logo on top and a victory laurel surrounding the ASEAN logo.
+The logo of the ASEAN Para Games depicts the ASEAN logo positioned in the center with the symbol of the 1994–2004 Paralympic logo on top and a victory laurel surrounding the ASEAN logo.
 It is used on all ASEAN Para Games edition logos since 2008.
-Previously, an unofficial symbol resembled the red colour version of the Southeast Asian Games Federation logo depicting the 11 red rings forming a circle was used on the logos of the 2003 ASEAN Para Games and 2005 ASEAN Para Games.
+Previously, an unofficial symbol resembled the red colour version of the Southeast Asian Games Federation logo depicting the 11 red rings forming a circle which was used on the logos of the 2003 ASEAN Para Games and 2005 ASEAN Para Games.
 Furthermore, the 1994–2004 Paralympic logo was used on the logo of the 2001 ASEAN Para Games.

 Participating countries

 List of ASEAN Para Games

 Seven participating countries have hosted the ASEAN Para Games.
 Malaysia has hosted three Para Games (2001, 2009, 2017), more than any nation.
-The 5th ASEAN Para Games in 2009 were to be hosted by Laos, but it begged off from hosting the games due to financial difficulty and inexperience in providing necessary support for athletes with disabilities, therefore the games was brought back to Malaysia for the second time after eight years.
+The 5th ASEAN Para Games in 2009 were to be hosted by Laos, but it begged off from hosting the games due to financial difficulty and inexperience in providing necessary support for athletes with disabilities; therefore, the games were brought back to Malaysia for the second time after eight years.

 The 10th ASEAN Para Games scheduled to be hosted by the Philippines were canceled due to the COVID-19 pandemic.
 The edition numeral still applied despite the cancellation.

-The 11th ASEAN Para Games scheduled to be hosted by the Vietnam was to be cancelled due to postponement for the 2021 Southeast Asian Games caused by COVID-19 pandemic.
-Horever Indonesia backed the Games and they were held in Surakarta between 30 July to 6 August.
+The 11th ASEAN Para Games were originally scheduled to be hosted by Vietnam, but were cancelled due to the COVID-19 pandemic, unlike the 2021 Southeast Asian Games, which were postponed to 2022.
+However, Indonesia would step up to host the Games, and they were held in Surakarta between 30 July to 6 August 2022.

 Indonesia has hosted ASEAN Para Games twice (2011 and 2022).
-Philippines has hosted one (2005) Para Games, Vietnam (2003), Thailand (2008), Myanmar (2014) and Singapore (2015) had hosted their first ASEAN Para Games.
-Cambodia will host their first ASEAN Para Games in 2023, Laos will host the first time in 2027 and Brunei will host the first time in 2029.
-Also never hosted the Southeast Asian Games, East Timor have yet to host their first ASEAN Para Games.
+Vietnam (2003), Philippines (2005), Thailand (2008), Myanmar (2014), Singapore (2015) and Cambodia (2023) have hosted one Para Games.
+Brunei, East Timor and Laos have yet to host the ASEAN Para Games.